What’s in a Marketing Kit?

-Ask past customers to share their thoughts about what is was like working with your company.
+Ask past customers to share their experiences of working with you.
 Gather all your testimonials in one place and share them with potential customers.

-Include a list of customers you’ve worked with in the past.
+Include a list of customers you’ve worked with previously (with their permission).
 Potential customers will see that you know what you’re doing and can even talk to some of your past customers to get their honest feedback.

 Create checklists and flowcharts to show your potential customers how you keep your promises.
-These could be checklists that you use anyway, but take the extra step to include them in your marketing strategy.
+These could be checklists that you use anyway but can help you justify your prices.

-Every company has a unique story.
-Share yours.
+Every company has a unique story, so share yours.
 Tell potential customers, potential partners, and the media how you got started and how you’ve gotten to where you are now.